 We are pleased to welcome you to the YMCA of Cape Breton After School Program.
-Your child's happiness, security and development are our main priorities.
-This Parent Handbook has been designed to introduce new families to our program.
-It contains information on our curriculum as well as the policies and procedures of the YMCA.
+This Parent Handbook has been designed to introduce new families to our programs.
+It contains information on our programs as well as the policies and procedures of the YMCA.
 Please read this handbook and keep it for future reference.
-At the YMCA of Cape Breton we believe that open, two-way communication between staff and families is essential to our success in caring for and educating your child.
-If you have any questions, concerns, ideas to share, or comments, please do not hesitate to speak to either myself or one of our staff.
+At the YMCA of Cape Breton, we believe that open, two- way communication between staff and families is essential to our success in caring for and educating child/ren.
+If you have any questions, concerns, ideas to share, or comments, please do not hesitate to speak to either myself o one of our staff.